Honest Reviews

 Where do I find genuine, anonymous opinions from current college students?

-Three sources work well: (1) college-specific subreddits and Discord servers, (2) LinkedIn DMs to current students (with a polite, specific question), and (3) mentor platforms like Edwiso that verify students and let them speak anonymously.
+Three sources work well: (1) college-specific subreddits and Discord servers, (2) LinkedIn DMs to current students (with a polite, specific question), and (3) paid mentor platforms like Edwiso where you can book a 1-on-1 anonymous session with a verified student at the campus you're considering.
 Avoid open review aggregators where listings are sold.

 Are Google Reviews of colleges reliable?